-Today, Mississippi is home to more than 63,000 new Americans.
-While foreign-born residents only account for 2.1 percent of the state’s total population, such immigrants serve as everything from entrepreneurs to sewing machine operators, making them critical contributors to Mississippi’s economic success overall.
+Today, Mississippi is home to more than 59,000 new Americans.
+While foreign-born residents only account for 2 percent of the state’s population overall, such immigrants serve as everything from entrepreneurs to sewing machine operators, making them critical contributors to Mississippi’s economic success overall.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 As Mississippi's slow population growth may potentially deprive businesses of customers and employers of a workforce they can depend on as more baby boomers retire, immigrants are likely to help to address some of these demographic challenges.

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Mississippi like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs, with more than 4,700 immigrants owning their own business in the state.